christt105/Sprite_Ordering_and_Camera_Culling_Personal_Research/docs/index.md

   * Margin
   * Spacing

-All of this variables will be important to import to the program.
-The is something strighly important: Custom Properties.
+All these variables will be important to import to the program.
+This is something very important: Custom Properties.
 There we can assign every variable we want to the code and edit so fast.
 In my example I use AnimationSpeed but it can be used to many things.
 It can be of different types: bool, float, int, string...

-Also is a powerfull tool to implement animations easily.
+Also is a powerful tool to implement animations easily.
 All we have to do is pick the camera icon, set a reference tile and drag it to the box to set the animation of an action.
 Each tile has an id that we will use later to assign the animation.

 <img src/>

 We can also set many colliders and load after in code, but it won't affect to the research, so we won't touch that utility.

-After we save the file we will get something like that:
+After we save the file, we will get something like that:

 <img src xml />

 Here we have in a XML the general information, properties and animations.

 Now, in the code we will create some structs to save the data.
-We will create a Entity class and then all entities than has an special behaviour will heretate from it.
+We will create a Entity class and then all entities than has an special behaviour will inherited from it.

 ```cpp
 struct EntityInfo {